Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations: Theoretical framework

-where $\rho(\mathbf{r})$ is the electron density, $\nabla \rho(\mathbf{r})$ its gradient and $\tau(\mathbf{r})$ is the kinetic energy density. $\epsilon_{\rm xc}^{\rm X}$ (X=LDA.GGA,meta-GGA) is the XC energy per particle in each of the approaches. \\ The SCAN (Strongly Constrained and Appropriately Normed) functional is a prominent example of a meta-GGA functional, as it obeys the seventeen exact physical constraints and has proven effective for a wide range of materials.
-Its key strength lies in accurately capturing non-local interactions and strong electron correlations, critical for understanding low-dimensional systems~\cite{sun2015scan, perdew2025scan}.
-SCAN accounts for short-range vdW interactions, while long-range vdW effects may be incorporated via non-local correlation functionals like vdWDF2~\cite{Lee:10}, vdWDF3~\cite{chakraborty2020next}, VV10~\cite{VV:10}, and rVV10~\cite{rvv10} or any other dispersion correction method in DFT+D approaches.
+The shortcomings related to long‑range correlations can be addressed through nonlocal correlation functionals, such as vdW‑DF2 \cite{Lee:10}, vdW‑DF3 \cite{chakraborty2020next}, VV10 \cite{VV:10}, and rVV10 \cite{rvv10}, or via empirical, semi‑empirical dispersion corrections, including D3 \cite{grimme2010consistent}, D4 \cite{caldeweyher2019extension}, and many‑body dispersion methods \cite{tkatchenko2012accurate}.
+These approaches are crucial for accurately capturing interlayer binding and other dispersion‑dominated properties in 2D materials \cite{pushkarev2023nature, tang2022high} \\ The SCAN (Strongly Constrained and Appropriately Normed) functional is a prominent example of a meta-GGA functional, as it obeys the seventeen exact physical constraints and has proven effective for a wide range of materials.
+Its key strength lies in a significant reduction of self-interaction error and accurate inclusion of non-local interactions and strong electron correlations, critical for understanding low-dimensional systems~\cite{sun2015scan, perdew2025scan}.
+SCAN accounts for short-range vdW interactions, while long-range vdW effects may be incorporated via non-local correlation functionals.
 Several of these methods have been evaluated in Ref.~\cite{shahbaz2019evaluation}.
 The role of nonlocal correlations (vdW interactions) in structural, dynamic, electronic, and superconducting properties of materials has been recently studied in Refs.~\cite{bakar2023effects, Azam:24, Rehman_2024, Bakar:PdCPtC25}.
 Typically, rVV10 functional (revised Vydrov–Van Voorhis nonlocal functional)~\cite{rvv10} is used for this purpose due to its consistent accuracy, especially in the long-range region.
-The inclusion of vdW interactions enhances the accuracy in structural and optoelectronic predictions~\cite{rvv10_peng2015scan+}.
+The inclusion of vdW interactions enhances the accuracy in structural and optoelectronic properties~\cite{rvv10_peng2015scan+}.
 The rVV10 functional involves the modification of the original VV10 functional to enable efficient integration for nonlocal correlation in the plane wave frame-work in addition to refinement of an empirical parameter.
 The SCAN+rVV10 XC energy could be written as